Psychotherapy on Mallorca and in Sotogrande

-The theoretical basis of depth psychology oriented psychotherapy is psychoanalysis together with its ongoing developments.
-One of the key assumptions is that unconscious conflicts rooted in the patient’s life history later lead to impacts on experience and behaviour.
-The identification and the awareness of these conflicts, and the way the therapist-patient relationship is handled, lead to the disappearance or improvement of the symptoms.
-This results in greater inner freedom and zest for life.
+Depth psychology-based psychotherapy (psychodynamic psychotherapy) The theoretical basis of depth psychological therapy is psychoanalysis and its further developments.
+One of the basic assumptions is that unconscious conflicts, which are rooted in the patient’s life history, later lead to effects on experience and behavior.
+Recognizing and becoming aware of these conflicts and dealing with them in the therapist-patient relationship leads to the disappearance or improvement of symptoms.
+The result is more inner freedom and joie de vivre.

-Depth psychology oriented psychotherapy is considered to be the standard method in German psychotherapy guidelines.
-It is accepted as scientifically proven and effective for many disorders.
+Depth psychology-based psychotherapy is a so-called guideline procedure in the German psychotherapy guidelines.
+It is scientifically recognized and effective for many disorders.

-Treatment normally takes place on an out-patient basis once or twice a week while sitting down.
-We offer our patients one to two sessions per week.
-It is also possible to carry out this therapy during walks; in this situation the thoughts sometimes flow more freely.
-Greek schools of philosophy and monks in medieval times used to exploit this effect.
+This type of psychotherapy treatment usually takes place on an outpatient basis once or twice a week in a sitting position.
+We offer our patients one to two hours per day.
+The therapy can also take place during walks.
+Thoughts sometimes flow more freely.
+Greek schools of philosophy and monks in the Middle Ages already made use of this effect.

-Cognitive behavioural therapy is one of the most common and best researched forms of psychotherapy.
-It combines two therapeutic approaches: cognitive therapy and behaviour therapy.
-Which treatment method is used depends on the problem, illness or disorder involved.
-The fundamental hypothesis of the therapy is, however, always the same: what we think, and the way we feel and act, are directly related.
+is one of the most widespread and best-studied forms of psychotherapy.
+It combines two therapeutic approaches: cognitive therapy and behavioral therapy.
+Which treatment method is used depends on the problem, illness or existing disorder.
+However, the basic assumption of the therapy is always the same: what we think, how we feel and how we behave are directly related.
 These factors have a decisive influence on our well-being.
-Cognitive behaviour therapy (CBT) is a problem-oriented strategy.
-It is about working on current problems and finding solutions for them.
-Cognitive behaviour therapy is used, among other things, for treating depression, anxiety and compulsive behaviours, and also addictions.
-It is also used for physical illnesses such as chronic pain, tinnitus and rheumatism, It helps sufferers to cope better with these ailments.
+Cognitive behavioral therapy (CBT) is a problem-oriented strategy.
+It involves working on current problems and finding solutions to them.
+Cognitive behavioral therapy is used to treat depression, anxiety/compulsive disorders and addictions, among other things.
+It is also used for physical illnesses such as chronic pain, tinnitus and rheumatism.
+It helps people to cope better with their symptoms.

-The term behaviour therapy does not stand for a uniform therapeutic approach but for a group of different psychotherapeutic methods.
-The underlying theory is that psychological disorders are based on learned behaviours and thus they can also be unlearned.
-Behaviour-therapeutic treatment methods influence the conditions that are associated with the psychological disorder.
-These include environmental factors and the behaviour of other people, as well as the person his or herself; for example their thoughts.
-For a person with an inordinate fear of dogs, this means that the affected person should seek out contact with dogs under the close guidance / instructions of the therapist in order to be able to revise their learning experience that “dogs are dangerous and should be avoided at all costs” through new experiences with dogs.
-In this way the person affected learns, step by step, to get around once more without fear.
+Classical behavioral therapy The term behavioral therapy does not stand for a uniform therapeutic approach, but for a group of different psychotherapeutic treatments.
+The underlying theory is that mental disorders are based on learned behavior and can therefore be unlearned.
+Behavioral therapy treatment methods influence the conditions associated with the mental disorder.
+These include environmental conditions, the behavior of other people, as well as the condition within the person themselves, for example their thoughts.
+For a person with an exaggerated fear of dogs, this means that the person concerned should seek contact with dogs under the close guidance / supervision of the therapist in order to be able to correct their learning experience “dogs are dangerous and must be avoided at all costs” through new experiences with dogs.
+Step by step, the affected person learns to move again without fear.

-This therapeutic approach emphasises the fact that it is necessary to understand the client’s inner frame of reference and current concerns.
-The discrepancy between behaviour and moral values is emphasised.
-With both motivational interviewing and client-centred therapy the therapist creates the conditions for growth and change.
-In the sessions he or she teaches the fundamental attitude of appropriate sensitive understanding (empathy) and a positive appreciation that is not bound to conditions.
+This approach to therapy emphasizes the need to understand the client’s inner frame of reference and current concerns.
+The discrepancy between behavior and values is emphasized.
+In both motivational interviewing and client-centered therapy, the therapist creates the conditions for growth and change.
+The therapist conveys the basic attitude of appropriate empathic understanding (empathy) and unconditional positive regard in the conversation.

-Motivational interviewing is suitable for counselling in the cases of alcohol, nicotine, medication and drug problems, for risk behaviour, and also for adolescents and difficult decisions.
-When applied in combination with the concept of freedom of choice (Luc Isebaert, 2009) it represents one of the most effective methods of brief therapy for addictive disorders and harmful substance use.
+Psychotherapy treatment with the help of motivational interviewing is suitable for counseling alcohol, nicotine, medication and drug problems, risky behavior, including adolescents, and difficult decisions.
+In conjunction with the concept of freedom of choice (Luc Isebaert, 2009), it is one of the most effective methods in the brief therapy of addiction and harmful substance use.

 EMDR trauma therapy

-The EMDR therapy method (Eye Movement Desensitisation and Reprocessing) is particularly suitable for treating the consequences of trauma.
-In the case of post-traumatic stress disorder, the brain is unable to cope with processing an overwhelming trauma in combination with its own helplessness.
-Feelings and memories are stored differently, and subsequent processing of the experience is impeded.
-The theory is that synchronisation of the brain hemispheres through bilateral stimulation, e.g. eye movements, will enable the traumatic memories to be newly edited.
+The EMDR therapy method (Eye Movement Desensitization and Reprocessing) is particularly suitable for treating the consequences of trauma.
+In post-traumatic stress disorder, the brain is overwhelmed by the processing of an overwhelming trauma in connection with its own helplessness.
+Feelings and memories are stored differently and subsequent processing of the experience is made more difficult.
+It is assumed that synchronization of the cerebral hemispheres through bilateral stimulation, e.g. eye movements, enables subsequent processing of the traumatic memory.

-Gestalt therapy, developed by Fritz Perls, is one of the group of humanist therapies.
+Gestalt therapy according to Fritz Perls belongs to the group of humanistic therapies.
 Gestalt is one of the most effective current approaches in modern psychology.
-Whether you want to add fresh momentum to your life or you want an effective solution for disorders in clinical psychology, gestalt therapy provides equally good results.
-The approach is always adapted to current conditions and centred in the here and now.
-When we focus on the present, future-related fears and feelings of guilt about the past disappear.
+If you want to give your life new impulses or as an efficient solution for clinical psychology disorders, Gestalt therapy is equally effective.
+The approach is always present-oriented and centered in the here and now.
+When we are in the present, future-related fears and feelings of guilt about the past disappear.

-Gestalt means assuming responsibility and not guilt for what has happened to us.
-If we change ourselves, our environment will, so to speak, change with us.
-Instead of manipulating ourselves, we are focused on our own action.
+Gestalt means taking responsibility and not blaming ourselves for what has happened to us.
+If we change, our environment will change with us.
+Instead of manipulating ourselves, we are focused on our own process.

-In the gestalt process we know that an issue will continue to surface until we finally bring it to a conclusion; that is, we break the vicious circle.
-Once we recognise the pattern, specific situations will be closed and will no longer repeat themselves.
+In Gestalt, we know that an issue will keep coming up until we finally bring it to a conclusion, i.e. break the vicious cycle.
+When we recognize the pattern, specific situations are closed and will not return.

-Gestalt therapy is an integrative therapy, and the learning process is directly implied by the experience.
-Gestalt differs from conventional talk therapy in that body language and other forms of expression are involved. .
+Gestalt therapy is an integrative therapy, the learning process is directly implied by the experience.
+Gestalt differs in the sense of conventional talk therapy, body language and other forms of expression are included.

-The aim of Gestalt therapy is to make us aware of the way we act and react in certain situations.
-Change is only possible if we have that awareness.
+Gestalt aims to make us aware of how we act and react in certain situations.
+Only with awareness are changes possible.

-Medical hypnosis is a recognised psychotherapeutic method of providing effective help in solving problems, and of healing or alleviating disorders and (acute, chronic, psychosomatic and physical) illnesses.
-Treatment is tailored to the patient: the therapist establishes goals with the client; these are monitored in further consultations and their progress is reviewed at the end of the course of treatment.
-A prerequisite for successful therapy – as with any other form of therapy – is the building of a trusting relationship for the pursuit of the jointly defined objectives.
-In order to support the process of healing, searching and learning, either hypnosis in the more formal sense is practised or ordinary trance processes are used for the therapeutic work.
-Alongside this, hypnotherapy may also be structured as self-hypnosis training or learning of deep relaxation exercises.
+Medical hypnosis is a recognized psychotherapeutic method to effectively help solve problems, heal or alleviate disorders and (acute, chronic, psychosomatic and physical) illnesses.
+This psychotherapy treatment is order-oriented: The therapist identifies goals with the client, which are pursued in further counseling and achievement is checked at the end.
+A prerequisite for successful therapy – as with any other form of therapy – is the establishment of a trusting relationship for the pursuit of jointly set goals.
+In order to promote healing, searching and learning processes, hypnosis is either practiced in a more formal sense or everyday trance processes are used for therapeutic work.
+Hypnotherapy can also be practiced as self-hypnosis training or the learning of deep relaxation exercises.

-Hypnosis is also a method that can be used in particular to influence chronic pain and the side-effects of medication, as well as diseases of the immune system.
-For this reason it plays an increasing role in pain therapy, oncology and palliative medicine.
+In particular, hypnosis is also a method that can be used to influence chronic pain and side effects of medication, as well as diseases of the immune system.
+It is therefore playing an increasingly important role in pain therapy, oncology and palliative medicine.